 A: Each tDCS session will take about 20-30 minutes.
 During treatment, your technician will:

 - Apply two electrodes (one anode and one cathode) to your scalp

 - Administer an electric current for 20-30 minutes.
 You may feel a slight tingling around the electrodes during the stimulation

 - Evaluate your progress throughout the treatment to assess the progression of benefits or identify complications

 A: tDCS is administered by trained technicians under the supervision of attending physicians from the Department of Psychiatry at Mass General.
 These technicians have followed an internal training and certification process under the supervision of the director of the TMS Clinical Service.

 Q: How many tDCS sessions will I be getting?

-A: Most patients receive treatment five days a week, for two to six weeks (a total of 10-30 treatments).
+A: Most patients receive treatment five days a week, for two or more weeks (typically a total of 10-30 treatments).
 Some patients will need more than 10 treatments to get the best results.
 The number of sessions will be decided with your care team according to your clinical progress.

 Q: Are there any negative side effects?